nens/threedi-docs/source/h_simulation_settings.rst

    Water distribution based on limiter 2 showing x-z and x-y profiles

+*limiter_slope_crossectional_area_2d = 3, in combination with thin_layer_definition = xx [m]*

+The limiter *type 3* provides a smooth transition from the default water depth to the altered one.
+This transistion depends on the local depth and a user-defined "thin water layer" definition.
+In case the depth at the edge based on the downstream water level is larger than the thin layer definition, the cross-sectional area is based on the uniform water level assumption.
+In case the downstream water level is below the thin water layer definition, then limiter 2 determines the cross-sectional area.
+Finally, if the downstream water level is within the thin water layer depth, these two types of cross-sections are weighed to define the new value (i.e., limiter type 3).

 .. figure:: image/limiter3.png
    :figwidth: 1000 px
    :alt: limiter_3

    The options of new water section based on limiter 3

+.. _limiter_friction_depth:

 Limiter for friction depth
 """"""""""""""""""""""""""